Gary Cloutier: Legal career

 Cloutier is the former law partner of pioneering gay civil rights lawyer Paul Wotman.
 Wotman and Cloutier were among the first lawyers in the State of California to make new law under the Americans with Disabilities Act for same- and opposite-sex couples who had been discriminated against in seeking life insurance due to the HIV status of one partner.
 In one of the first refusal to treat cases to go to trial since the United States Supreme Court ruled that people with asymptomatic HIV are protected by disability law, he won a significant verdict against a University of California surgeon who refused to operate on an HIV positive patient with avascular necrosis.

 In the more recent San Francisco Superior Court case of Gohstand v.
 Leibert, he obtained a large and highly publicized settlement on behalf of a straight man who was beaten outside a gay bar by two students from UC Berkeley who believed the victim was gay.

 Political career

 Cloutier's political career began with an involvement in the city government of Vallejo, California.
-He was first elected to the position of city councilman in 1999, and continued to serve as councilman and vice-mayor over the next eight years.
+He was first elected to the position of city councilmember in 1999, and continued to serve as councilmember and vice-mayor over the next eight years.

 In 2007, Cloutier participated in the mayoral race in Vallejo against real estate attorney Osby Davis.
 Both candidates represented a first for the city of Vallejo: Cloutier would be the first openly gay mayor of Vallejo, whereas Davis would be its first African-American mayor.
 The initial count of the voting results indicated that Cloutier had won the seat.
 He was elected on November 21, 2007, and was sworn in on December 4, 2007.
 However, when Davis requested a recount shortly thereafter, the results showed that Davis was the winner, and so the position was transferred.